verdantstack/Portfolio/README.md

 Core Focus: R&D Laboratories for bridging the gap between high-level strategic intent and technical reality.

 ---

+## Delphi v1.0 (Internal Tooling)

+>**Key Intelligence Question:** How does a soverign, offline AI system function as a reliable, secure force multipler for strategic intelligence analysis and decision support?

+A local-first, air-gapped Retrieval-Augmented Generation (RAG) system engineered to prioritize proprietary doctrine and hard data over general model weights.
+Delphi is architected with a strict "Hierarchy of Truth" and defined mental models to eliminate hallucinations and enforce rigorous analytic methodology and tradecraft, allowing the incorporation of sensitive information into workflow and decision-making processes.
+The system is a long-term initiative for internal business development (e.g. HydroMesh, etc).

+* **Technology Stack:** Local LLM (Llama 3 / DeepSeek), Ollama, Open WebUI, Python (Telemetry Ingestion), Ubuntu
+* **Status:** Actively Developing: Hierarchy, Mental Models Architecture Defined / Data Collection (Continuous), Defining Hardware Requirements
+* **Workflow:**
+  * **Ingestion:** Tiered data architecture that ranks information sources and differentiates between high-fidelity and general open-source knowledge.
+  * **Arbitration:** Strict logic layer that forces the model to priortize "Commander's Intent" and hard data over its base training data.
+  * **Analysis:** Dynamic persona switching using defined "Mental Models" to automatically shift the analytic framework based on operational context.
+  * **Relevance:** Relates responses to standing assessments and assumptions.

 ## AcousticPump v1.0 (MVS)

 >**Key Intelligence Question:** How can observable crypto-manipulation behaviors bridge the intelligence gap between open-source signals and on-chain transactions to attribute serial malicious actors?